SolderFumes/hestia/README.md

 - ✅~Create a web portal and database for profiles~
 - ✅~Run website in non-debug mode~
 - Connect database/website with core FR program in main.py (UNTESTED BUT HOPEFULLY DONE)
-- Make web interface pretty (in progress)
+- ✅ ~Make web interface pretty (in progress)~
-- Verify song_url is actually a URL
+- ✅ ~Verify song_url is actually a URL~
+- Display Spotify song/album/playlist thumbnails in userList